 The intrinsic risk of a surgical procedure depends on the amount and location of tissue disruption, blood loss, fluid shifts, and hemodynamic effects.

-Endocrine stress response includes increased levels of cortisol, ACTH, catecholamines, renin, and ADH.
+Endocrine stress response to surgery includes increased levels of cortisol, ACTH, catecholamines, renin, and ADH.

-Salt and water metabolism are influenced by the ADH response promoting free water retention and the production of a concentrated urine, and the renin/aldosterone system which promotes sodium and water reabsorption.
+The Elevated ADH influences salt and water metabolism are promoting free water retention and the production of a concentrated urine, and the renin/aldosterone system which promotes sodium and water reabsorption.

 Surgical inflammatory response is driven by the release of cytokines-IL-1, IL-6, and tumor necrosis factor-alpha from leukocytes, fibroblasts, and endothelial cells from the site of injured tissue.